aaronstockdill/UCMaths/README.md

 + `groupsize`, which specifies how many people are in the group.
 Optional, unless the groups are larger than one.
 Separate Authors and Student IDs with `\and`.

 `\maketitle` will insert the coversheet and title.
+If you want to use your own title, use `\oldmaketitle`.
+To insert the cover page by itself, use `\makecoverpage`.